hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/07-regression.md

     optimizer.step()
 ```

-The `optimizer.zero_grad()`, `loss.backward()`, and `optimizer.step()` calls change the state of the optimizer and the model parameters, but you can think of them just as the beginning and end of an optimization step.
+The [optim.Optimizer.zero_grad](https://pytorch.org/docs/stable/generated/torch.optim.Optimizer.zero_grad.html), [torch.Tensor.backward](https://pytorch.org/docs/stable/generated/torch.Tensor.backward.html), and [optim.Optimizer.step](https://pytorch.org/docs/stable/generated/torch.optim.Optimizer.step.html) calls change the state of the optimizer and the model parameters, but you can think of them just as the beginning and end of an optimization step.

-There are other state-changing functions, like `model.train()` (to tell it we're going to start training) and `model.eval()` (to tell it we're going to start using it for inference), but we won't be using any of the features that depend on the variables that these set.
+There are other state-changing functions, like [nn.Module.train](https://pytorch.org/docs/stable/generated/torch.nn.Module.html#torch.nn.Module.train) (to tell it we're going to start training) and [nn.Module.eval](https://pytorch.org/docs/stable/generated/torch.nn.Module.html#torch.nn.Module.eval) (to tell it we're going to start using it for inference), but these only matter for a few techniques, such as dropout regularization, [discussed later](16-regularization.md).

-Now, to draw a plot with this model, we'll have to turn the NumPy `x` positions into a `Tensor`, run it through the model, and then convert the model's output back into a NumPy array.
+Now, to draw a plot with this model, we'll have to turn the NumPy `x` positions into a [torch.Tensor](https://pytorch.org/docs/stable/tensors.html), run it through the model, and then convert the model's output back into a NumPy array.
 The output has derivatives as well as values, so those will need to be detached.

 * NumPy `x` to Torch: `torch.tensor(x, dtype=torch.float32)` (or other dtype)
 * Torch `y` to NumPy: `y.detach().numpy()`